 Fats are organized into a few different categories, including saturated and unsaturated fats.

 Saturated fats are solid at room temperature.
 They are in foods such as whole milk dairy, cheese, and baked goods.
+These are considered less healthy and will be discussed later in this article.

 Unsaturated fats, on the other hand, are liquid at room temperature and come from vegetables, nuts, seeds, and fish.
+These are considered healthy fats.

 Unsaturated fats are organized into two groups.
 There are monounsaturated fats like avocados and olive oil.
 There are also polyunsaturated fats, found in fatty fish, walnuts, flax seeds, and sunflower oils.